ARUN-CHAVAN/8-to-1-Multiplexer/README.md

 - Enhance UVM environment with coverage and assertions

-Feel free to contribute or report issues
+Feel free to contribute or report issu
 ## Author's
-# ARUN CHAVAN #
+# ARUN CHAVAN